 If you’re under the age of 21, it is illegal for you to enter a dispensary.
-This is also the law even in states have recreationally legalized weed.
+This is also the law even in states that have recreationally legalized weed.
 You can still purchase hemp seed products, just not cannabidiol.
 This law is not expected to change soon.
 It’s been discovered that both THC and CBD can have effects on our brain’s development during the teenage years.

 CBD Farming Bill

 Late in 2018, Congress passed the Farm Bill which legalized industrial hemp on a federal level.
 Hemp finally lost its classification as a Schedule I Drug.
 Marijuana is still listed as a Schedule I, but it’s good they made the distinction.

 Hopefully, this guide serves to deliver you all the knowledge you need before making the decision to purchase cannabidiol oil products.
 Being informed as well as possible can go a long way in delivering you the best treatment.
 Cannabidiol has the medical potential to do so much.
 With the publicity it has received over the past several years, CBD has been thrust into the spotlight of the medical community.

 Many states await further regulation of CBD products before moving forward with legalization.
 The lack of a standard regulatory framework on cannabidiol oil can be concerning.
 Many retailers selling CBD products have been shown to incorrectly label their goods.
 As cannabidiol is used as an alternative form of treatment, this can be especially troublesome.

 CBD Oil Usage & Effects

 CBD is very safe.
 It is non-addictive and does not contain any psychoactive compounds.

 Benefits of CBD Oil